galion-studio/galion-initiative-web/CLOUDFLARE_DEPLOYMENT.md

 ### Troubleshooting

 **Build succeeds but deployment fails with "Missing entry-point to Worker script"**:
-- **This is the most common issue**: You have a "Deploy command" set in Cloudflare Pages settings
+- **Issue**: The deploy command is using `wrangler deploy` instead of `wrangler pages deploy`
 - **Solution**: Go to your Cloudflare Pages project → **Settings** → **Builds & deployments**
-- Remove or clear the "Deploy command" field (it should be empty)
+- Update the "Deploy command" to: `npx wrangler pages deploy .next --project-name=galion-initiative-web`
-- Cloudflare Pages will automatically deploy after the build - no custom deploy command needed
+- Replace `galion-initiative-web` with your actual project name
 - Save the settings and trigger a new deployment
+- **Note**: If the deploy command field is optional, you can also try leaving it empty

 **Build fails with "Module not found"**:
 - Ensure all dependencies are in `package.json`